 - Device specifications like make, model, and serial number

 - Who took control of the physical evidence

 - How was the device secured (e.g. faraday bag)

-Digital forensic access tools, such as GrayKey, can extract encrypted or inaccessible data from mobile devices and offers same-day extractions on locked iOS and leading Android devices – often in less than one hour.
-GrayKey reduces the risk of breaking the COC and compromising evidentiary integrity by providing the ability to quickly access and extract evidence from mobile devices with complete control.
-Having this ability to quickly extract data from a mobile device not only helps expedite your investigations, but it also ensures that you are maintaining control over the evidence.
+Digital forensics access tools, such as GrayKey, can extract encrypted or inaccessible data from mobile devices and offers same-day extraction on locked iOS and leading Android devices — often in less than one hour, helping maintain the chain of custody.
+GrayKey reduces the risk of breaking the Chain of Custody and compromising evidentiary integrity by providing the ability to quickly access and extract evidence from mobile devices with complete control.
+Having this ability to quickly extract data from a mobile device not only helps expedite your investigations, but it also ensures that you are maintaining control over the chain of evidence.